 While Emirates has increased capacity to Zambia and Zimbabwe, it has reduced frequency on its Dubai-Lagos service from twice daily to one daily.
 As Lufthansa closely monitors its services to Nigeria, it is set to resume direct Frankfurt-Cape Town service and increase capacity on the Frankfurt-Nairobi service.

 While the economic predicament in Nigeria doesn’t seem to be improving, there are no obvious indications that more international airlines will leave Nigeria.
-But the situation has already brought untold hardship to Nigerian air travelers and the frustration is still palpable.
+But the situation has already brought untold hardship to Nigerian air travellers and the frustration is still palpable.

 In a bid to meet up, international airlines have arbitrarily adjusted their fares and stripped them of all promotions.
-As a result, flight tickets are now beyond the reach of ordinary travelers, making it very difficult for people to fly with many having to fly through other African countries like Ghana.
+As a result, flight tickets are now beyond the reach of ordinary travellers, making it very difficult for people to fly with many having to fly through other African countries like Ghana.

 As IATA dialogues with the Nigerian government in a bid to repatriate airlines’ trapped funds and avoid a repeat of the aviation industry’s struggles in Venezuela, which owes 24 carriers $3.6 billion, we hope that the situation abates soon enough to give airlines and the travelling public some respite.